anshbadaya/nisha-enterprise/README.md

 <!-- reporting issue -->
 ## Reporting Issues

 We use GitHub Issues as the official bug tracker for the Nisha Enterprise Template.
-Please Search [existing issues](https://github.com/Nisha Enterprise/Nisha Enterprise-Bootstrap-Construction-Template/issues).
+Please Search [existing issues](https://github.com/anshbadaya/nisha-enterprise/issues).
 It’s possible someone has already reported the same problem.
-If your problem or idea has not been addressed yet, feel free to [open a new issue](https://github.com/Nisha Enterprise/Nisha Enterprise-Bootstrap-Construction-Template/issues).
+If your problem or idea has not been addressed yet, feel free to [open a new issue](https://github.com/anshbadaya/nisha-enterprise/issues).

 <!-- support -->
 ## Technical Support or Questions (Paid)

-If you have questions or need help integrating the product please [contact us](mailto:mehedi@Nisha Enterprise.com) instead of opening an issue.
+If you have questions or need help integrating the product please [contact us](mailto:me.anshbadaya@gmail.com) instead of opening an issue.

 <!-- licence -->
 ## License

-Copyright (c) 2016 - Present, Designed & Developed by [Nisha Enterprise](https://Nisha Enterprise.com)
+Copyright (c) 2023 - Present, Designed & Developed by [Nisha Enterprise](https://nisha-enterprise.com)

-**Code License:** Released under the [MIT](https://github.com/Nisha Enterprise/Nisha Enterprise/blob/main/LICENSE) license.
+**Code License:** Released under the [MIT](https://github.com/anshbadaya/nisha-enterprise/blob/master/LICENSE) license.

 **Image license:** The images are only for demonstration purposes.
 They have their license, we don't have permission to share those images.